-(16) Conclusion.
+(19) Conclusion.
 It is very likely that a tax reconciliation act will be passed extending the expiring individual tax cuts (including the \$10 million indexed estate and gift tax exclusion amount), possibly limited to say 4-5 years.
 But that is not a given; significant hurdles exist, and the legislation may not be passed until late in the year (or even into early 2026).
-The budget impact number that is agreed to in the budget resolution will be telling as to how comprehensive and how long the extension may be.
+The budget impact number that is agreed to in the budget resolution (and whether a current policy baseline can be used, including for purposes of the Byrd rule) will be telling as to how comprehensive and how long the extension may be.